 This document sets out the scope and parameters of the work which REAL wishes to commission and describes how contractors may tender to undertake this work for REAL.
-There is a guide cost of £50,000 to £60,000 (exclusive of VAT) for this work.
-Note that this is a guide only and whilst proposals are evaluated on value for money, at the same time the Research Hub is open to creative approaches to fulfilling this tender and will consider proposals that might differ widely in terms of their total prices.
+We are not providing a guide cost for this project, and whilst proposals are evaluated on value for money, at the same time the Research Hub is open to creative approaches to fulfilling this tender and will consider proposals that might differ widely in terms of their total prices.